denten-books/plain-text/main.md

 The key terms that motivate me: information, digital, data Media archeology.
 Computers containing vestiges of ideas and direction.
 Can be done in situ.
 Applied turn in media studies.
 Confusion due to technical literacy.

 For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.
+Confusion due to technical literacy.

 ## Audience: Who is this book for?
 Broadly speaking philosophers and theoreists of media and information.
 As a side effect of this book will gain some This book is meant to be read next to the computer and the reader is expected to gain some measure of profficency in Unix-like, text-driven interfaces.
 That profficency

 For those already familiar with the command line: programmers and system administrators.
 Grounding practice in historical, philosophic, and political context.
 Reconsider seemingly mundane acts like backing f

-## Goals: what I hope to accomplish and arguments

-## Narrative arc: summary

-Media archeology.
-Applied turn in media studies.
-Confusion due to technical literacy.

 For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.